Registration is now closed.

-On March 30-31, 2015 the William & Mary Law Library hosted a conference that looks beyond the basics of managing law repositories, including topics such as:
+On March 30-31, 2015 the William & Mary Law Library hosted a conference that looked beyond the basics of managing law repositories, including topics such as:

 - The changing purpose of the repository as it moves from research-based collections to a wider spectrum that includes a school’s history, archives, special collections, and intellectual output.